CHARGERS ARE HERE|

 WHERE WILL THEY RUN

 Florida Brightline (privately owned) service is projected to begin between Ft.
-Lauderdale and Miami in mid 2017.
+Lauderdale and Miami in late 2017.

 Plans are to extend the service to Orlando in a few years.